jjjimenez100/Road2Js/README.md

 I have omitted those related with space and tab formatting, as those may differ and be agreed on a certain project.
 We always have linters to rescue on that anyways.
 Some other items that I have omitted may have been combined to other items ; or I might have found them to be really subjective or not useful at all.

 I suggest taking a look of `Clean Code` by Uncle Bob if you want to read more on coding conventions that are language agnostic (e.g: descriptive variable names, etc.).

+## ES6 Compatibility Table
+Check out kangax's repository [here](https://github.com/kangax/compat-table).